Home Family and home Gradina si gradina de legume How to grow an apple tree

 Moniliosis

 At the end of August, when the period of fruit flowering comes, there is a risk of moniliosis.
-For its appearance, it will be enough that the apple tree is infected with scab or stalk.
+For it to appear, it will be enough that the apple tree is infected with scab or stalk.
 The spread of infection occurs from a sick fetus to a healthy one through contact.
-Initially, a small speck can be seen on the fruit, which begins to grow very quickly, and the apple itself begins to darken and become soft.
+Initially, you can notice a small spot on the fruit, which begins to grow very quickly, and the apple itself begins to darken and become soft.
 Such fruits cannot be eaten!

 Dwarf apple trees